Andrew-Robertson10/MIST-4610-Group-Project-2/README.md

 - AJ Willis[@AJWillis172](https://github.com/AJWillis172)
 - Aakash Parmar [@aakashbparmar](https://github.com/aakashbparmar)

 Our dataset was found on https://catalog.data.gov/dataset which is a list of many different data set types.
-Our data set contains information on all of the known meteorite ladnings around the world.
-The data was collected by The Meteoritical Society associated with NASA.
+Our dataset contains information on all known meteorite landings worldwide.
+The data were collected by The Meteoritical Society, in association with NASA.
-Some of the data that the set includes the name, the class, the mass, the year it fell, and the latitude and lonngitude of where it fell.
+Some of the data that the set includes is the name, the class, the mass, the year it fell, and the latitude and longitude of where it fell for each meteorite.

 ## Question #1: Which regions of the world have the most meteorite landings?

+## Question #2: How has the number of documented meteorite landings changed over time, and how will this number likely change in the future?

 ## Manipulations